Byron/prodash/crosstermion/README.md

           * combines `tui-react` with `crossterm` and provides a `tui::Terminal` with `crossterm` backend
         * **tui-react-crossterm** _implies `crossterm` feature_
           * combines `tui-react` with `crossterm` and provides a `tui::Terminal` with `crossterm` backend
-* **flume-async**
-   * activates 'flume/async'
-   * note that 'flume/select' is always active, as it is just a few lines of code without any additional dependencies
 * **color**
    * Add support for `ansi_term` based conditional coloring.
 The crate is small, to the point and allows zero-copy drawing of bytes and UTF-8 string, while supporting Windows 10 as well.